mhussain94/avengers/README.md

 # Terraform Project #

 This project is designed to leverage serverless architecture (AWS Lambda Function) to check the status of an endpoint and feed data to a *DynamoDB Table*.
-If the function returns with an error, it automatically increases the *error_count* attribute in the table.
+If the endpoint returns status othen than **200**, it automatically increases the *error_count* attribute in the table corresponding to that url.

 The project uses *Terraform (IaC)* to create all the necessary resources in AWS to perform it's function.
 As an examplary placeholder application, it deploys an EC2 instance and installs *Nginx server* on it.